 Knitting is a wonderful craft because you can make projects and useful things even while you're learning.
 This really does help keep you motivated and as you knit, you'll be thinking about all the cool stuff you can make next.

-- Knit every row until you basically have a square (it should be about six inches all around).
+- Knit every row until you basically have a square (it should be about 6 inches all around)

 Congratulations!
-You just made your very first knit project!
-And what can you do with it?
+You just made your very first knit project.
 Use it as a washcloth or a hot pad, or make a bunch of them and stitch them together into an afghan.